 Determining its Worth on Other Dates

 These calculators don’t just give the bond value today.
-You can also assess its worth in the past and possible value in the future.
-Usually you just have to alter the figures at the date field.
-This is marked as “value of ” in most calculators.
-After making changes, press refresh or update.
-You can use this feature to check the bond and an inventory as well.
+You can also assess its worth in the past and its possible value in the future.
+Usually, you just have to alter the figures in the date field.

 Note: the instructions should work in most online calculators.
 If you are having trouble using it, check the help file.
-It will help you use the gadget to get the worth of savings bond.
+It will help you use the gadget to get the worth of a savings bond.

 You can save this information for offline use.
-This can be done using the save as feature of your browser.
+This can be done using the save as a feature of your browser.

 YTD Rates

-The YTD interest in the calculator determines how much interest the bond has earned.
-The period is from the beginning of the year to the dates you enter.
 To check the annual interest, enter the right date.
 If you want to see the interest for 2009, enter 12/2009 in the value.
 The amount in the YTD is the total interest growth.

 Other Data

-Here are a few more things you should know about.
-The serial number is at the lower right section of the bond.
 Make a note of this.
 In case you lose it or it gets damaged, this can help.
-This isn’t used to check the worth of savings bond but it is used for record storing.
+This isn’t used to check the worth of savings bonds but it is used for record storing.

-The series come in many forms.
-Usually those available for calculating are I, EE and E. Savings Notes are also included.
+The series comes in many forms.
+Usually, those available for calculating am I, EE, and E. Savings Notes are also included.
 The series is on the upper right of the bond.
 The denomination is on the left (upper part).
-The issue date is just under the series.
-The info included there are dates when the bond was released and date of printing.

-On the calculator you‘ll see something like # bonds.
-This refers to the total in your list.
-Total price is the amount you paid to get the bonds.
 Total interest is the amount it has earned based on the dates you put in.
 Total value is the money you’ll get if you cash everything out.